bodhisatva/natas-solver/README.md

   </p>
 <br />

-This project is a Python script to help interact the first levels of the <a href="https://overthewire.org/wargames/natas/" >Natas wargame from OverTheWire</a> on the command line.
+This project is a Python script to help solve the first levels of the <a href="https://overthewire.org/wargames/natas/" >Natas wargame from OverTheWire</a> on the command line.

 ## Requirements